Index

 1 - What are variables

-The first thing you need to understand is what variables are.
-They are names that point to a value that the compiler takes dynamically.
-Each variable needs to have a type, which determines its size and the way it's stored in memory.
+The first thing we should consider is what variables are.
+They are names that point to a value which the compiler takes dynamically.
+Each variable needs to have a type which determines its size and the way it is stored in memory.

 1.1 - Types of variables

-We have many types of variables, in the video I only mention the main ones, since the videos are focused on real-world scenarios, and in reality, we only use a few.
+There are many types of variables.
+In the video I only list the main ones, as the videos are focused on real-world usage, and in practice we only use a few types.
 Here I'll list a few more.

 Type | Description |